fbpx

 • Note Taker/Scribe Services

 Note-takers from among other students enrolled in a course will be sought to assist students with motor, hearing, emotional, processing, or other disabilities.
-The services are determined by the Counselor/ADA Specialist and is done all in confidentiality.
+The services are determined by the Accessibility Specialist and is done all in confidentiality.

 • Reader Services